-Washington Divorce Procedure regarding Trial The date on which the Petitioner files a divorce action in King County, a trial date is allotted.
+Washington Divorce Procedures regarding Trial If both the spouses are unable to agree on all or most of the divorce terms, they have to proceed for courtroom trial.
+The trial process is illustrated as follows.
+The date on which the Petitioner files a divorce action in the King County, a trial date is allotted.
 This date is 11 months after the filing date.
-The meaning is that this trial date is the termination point.
+This means that the trial date is the termination point.
 If the divorcing partners fail to reach an agreement prior to this date, a trial would be conducted in court on that date.
-During the trial, the divorce procedure is such that both spouses are offered a chance to present any relevant documents, relevant witnesses and testimonies.
+During the trial, both spouses are offered a chance to present any relevant documents, relevant witnesses and testimonies.
 The Judge dwells on all that has been put forth and arrives at the final decision.
 After this decision is made, the final papers like Order of Child Support, Parenting Plan, Conclusions of Law, Findings of Fact and Decree of Dissolution are drafted.
 The Judge puts down his or her signatures on these and then the divorce becomes final.
+When a couple decides to go for a divorce, they may commit certain mistakes that may ruin their future to a great extent.
+It is important that the spouses consult an experienced attorney who will throw additional light on each areas of the case.
+Again knowing the Washington divorce procedures and laws is also deemed necessary.
+You need to keep yourself updated about the latest changes so that you and your children are not deprived of the legal rights in any way.

 |